 Condition: As New.
 Unread book in perfect condition.
 Seller Inventory # 48122865

 Paperback.
 Condition: new.
 Paperback.
 This book provides an overview and analysis of the role that classroom interaction plays in instructed second language acquisition.
 The authors synthesise current state-of-the-art research on how classroom interaction benefits L2 learning through the lens of three theoretical perspectives: cognitive-interactionist (with a focus on how conversational interaction may promote L2 processing and learning), sociocultural (which assumes that cognitive advances are located within social interaction) and language socialisation (which examines how learners position themselves and are positioned in social interaction, and how they establish their membership in the target language community).
 They go on to critically examine how findings from this research can be applied to classroom practice in diverse L2 settings; they then provide pedagogical implications and suggested teaching activities to support L2 teachers and teacher educators in harnessing the benefits of classroom interaction for L2 learning.
 This book provides an overview and analysis of the role that classroom interaction plays in instructed second language acquisition.
 The authors synthesise current state-of-the-art research on how classroom interaction benefits L2 learning, before discussing pedagogical implications and suggesting teaching activities.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781800410381